 - Experience Quality: Practicing divorce and family law since 1998 (20+ years’ experience)

 - Best Advice: David Pedrazas has been recognized at Salt Lake City’s best divorce attorney by many associations year after year. including

 - Voted Top 10 Attorneys in Salt Lake City, UT by the National Academy of Family Law Association

 - Premier Top 100 Trial Attorneys in Family & Divorce category by the American Academy of Trial Attorneys

 - In the 10 Best Divorce Attorney for two years, 2014-2015 by the American Institute of Family Law

 Contact Us for a Legal Consultation

 Undergoing a divorce, especially in the wake of possible infidelity, is an emotionally taxing event like few others.
 The confusing, dense world of legalese and Utah law does not make such an event any easier.

 Let the legal experts at The Law Office of David Pedrazas PLLC ease your burden and work with your case an individual basis.
 The information outlined above is a great start to learning more about the reality of your situation, but our offices can help out even more.

-If you’re facing a divorce in the state of Utah, feel free to swing by our offices for a free consultation.
+If you’re facing a divorce in the state of Utah, feel free to swing by our offices for a Legal Case Review.
 David Pedrazas has helped people through over 1,000 divorce and family law cases, and he would love to share his experience to guide you through yours.